-You will really love Grandma's homemade banana cake recipes.
+You will really love Grandma's old fashioned banana cake recipes.
 Her banana cakes were always so moist and flavorful and delicious when served with or without frosting.

 My favorite is Mom's banana walnut cake with its tangy lemon icing!
 Get a bunch of ripe bananas and make yourself a delicious homemade treat.

 Spoil yourself by relaxing with a true comfort food to end the busy day — a generous slice of old fashioned banana cake.

 By the way, be sure to watch the delightful little video below.
 If you're my age, it's sure to bring back memories of pleasanter times.

 One cup granulated sugar, 1/4 cup butter, 2 eggs (1 white kept for icing), 1/4 cup sour milk, 1 teaspoon soda, 2 teaspoons baking powder, 2 cups flour, a little salt, 3 very ripe bananas.

 Cream sugar, butter and egg yolks.
 Mash and beat the bananas until smooth and add to the mixture.
 Add the sour milk and soda then the flour, into which the baking powder and salt have been sifted.
 Lastly, fold in the well-beaten egg white.